Skip to content

 Masseria San Domenico

-Situated near the town of Fasano, Masseria San Domenico is a historic estate turned five-star beach resort.
-It offers direct access to its own private beach, complete with sun loungers, umbrellas, and beachside service.
+Near Fasano, Masseria San Domenico is a historic estate turned five-star beach resort.
+It offers direct access to its private beach, with sun loungers, umbrellas, and beachside service.
 The resort features well-appointed rooms, a golf course, a spa, and several dining options.

 Don Ferrante – Dimore di Charme

 Located in Monopoli, Don Ferrante is a boutique hotel that offers panoramic views of the Adriatic Sea.
 While not directly on a beach, it provides easy access to nearby beaches.
-The hotel features stylish rooms, a rooftop terrace, a restaurant serving local cuisine, and a private beach club.
+The hotel features stylish rooms, a rooftop terrace, a local cuisine restaurant, and a private beach club.

 Canne Bianche Lifestyle & Hotel